 There are several reasons why the Canaries are disease-free...

 The Canary Islands are subtropical rather than tropical.
-This means that it is too cool for many tropical mosquitos and the diseases they carry to survive.
+This means that it is too cool and dry for many tropical mosquitos and the diseases they carry to survive.

 The mosquito species that transmits most tropical diseases (including Zika virus) doesn't live in the Canary Islands there have never been any cases of Canarians or tourists catching a mosquito-borne disease in the Canary Islands from the native mozzies.